googleforgames/open-saves/docs/deploying.md

 ### Check Memorystore

-While you can't see individual keys directly, navigate to the [Memorystore dashboard](https://console.cloud.google.com/memorystore)
-Select the instance that you created, and then select the "Keys in database" graph.
+While you can't see individual keys directly, navigate to the [Memorystore dashboard](https://console.cloud.google.com/memorystore), select the instance that you created, and then select the "Keys in database" graph.
+You should see a few keys like in the screenshot below.
+It might take a few minutes before the graph is updated.

 ![memorystore](images/memorystore.png)

 ### Check Cloud Storage

 Lastly, navigate to the bucket you created in [the Console](https://console.cloud.google.com/storage).
 You should see one object created.

 Alternatively, you can use `gsutil` to list the object via command line.